-NOTE: Parties who have obligations under the Code are encouraged to make their systems available for automated port processes during Extended Hours of Operation to fulfill Customer expectations and the Objectives of the Code.

-- 3.4.2 MCs, Mobile CSPs and NPs involved in the routing of calls to MSNs must implement sufficient processes to enable MNP in accordance with the Code during Standard Hours of Operation. - 3.4.3 MCs and Mobile CSPs must ensure that their systems for Porting out are as equally available as the systems for Porting in.
+- 3.4.1 Parties who have obligations under the Code must use their best endeavours to ensure the availability and performance of their systems are such that they can meet their requirements under the Code. - 3.4.2 MCs, Mobile CSPs and all industry participants involved in the routing of calls to MSNs must implement sufficient processes to enable MNP in accordance with the Code. - 3.4.3 CSPs must ensure that their systems for Porting out are as equally available as the systems for Porting in.